 Combining Ant Aging Supplements

 Using l-arginine with a combination of vitamin C, Omega 3 fatty acids, and other natural anti aging sources will make for an effective all round age defying combination.

 You should supplement l-arginine, along with regular exercise which is vital for heart health and to keep muscle mass up, especially as you age.
 Doing this will bring on hormonal changes that can help build a more powerful, youthful and toned body.

 L-arginine can also help improve collagen synthesis in the skin.
 We’ve all heard of the importance of collagen in the aging process – it declines as we get older, giving the appearance of thinner, less plump skin (yikes).
 Taking supplements that help synthesise this precious collagen from the inside (such as l-arginine) is a very important part of slowing this process down.

 Be mindful that most so called collagen infused face creams and beauty products are not able to cross through the skin barrier to be of any use (unless they specifically specify this).
 Rendering them often an expensive waste of money.

 As l-arginine improves the flow of blood, it makes it easier for the body to transport nutrients and oxygen to the muscles and joint tissues.
 This will have the effect of giving you less aches and pains of any kind, both during and AFTER exercise (especially weight bearing exercise where muscles are more easily torn).

 The main reason l-arginine is so commonly used in the body building and fitness industry is because of its ability to naturally increase the production of HGH (human growth hormone), along with other amino acids such as l-glutamate, l Proline and creatine.

-This important amino acid also improves insulin sensitivity, which makes its part in metabolic health important as it may help build lean muscle, fight joint inflammation and pain, repair injured tissue, and is also a great soother for the central nervous system.
+This important amino acid also improves insulin sensitivity.
+This makes its part in metabolic health important as it may help build lean muscle, fight joint inflammation and pain, repair injured tissue; and is also a great soother for the central nervous system.